DeepPSP/deprecate-kwargs/README.md

 ## Benefits

-`deprecate_kwargs` is quite useful when one wants to change the name of an argument (or keyword argument) of some function, while keeping old codes using this function still working.
+`deprecate_kwargs` is quite useful when one wants to change the name of an argument (or keyword argument) of some function, while keeping old codes using this function still working, hence is beneficial for backward compatibility.
 For example, say in version 0.1 of some package, there's a function
 ```python
 def some_deep_learning_model_trainer(learning_rate, ...):
     ...